SuperOffice/SDK-Doc/COM.IDatabase/What's New/Whats new in 6.0/Sales Intelligence - SAINT.md

-See the [Database.Admin.StatusMonitor](SUPEROFFICEDBLib~IStatusMonitor.md) object for reference information.
+See the <see cref="SuperOffice.COM.SuperOfficeDB.IStatusMonitor">Database.Admin.StatusMonitor</see> object for reference information.

 [Read more about SAINT](Saint%20Counters%20And%20Values.md)